kyro-sec/NoiseGrey/README.md

 The only big use-case for this program is if it is ran alongside an HTTP server.

 Though a small program, this was the only one I had in relation to HTTP experience in coding. (:

-## /NetworkTrafficSignatures/?
-I have yet to learn much about creating network traffic signatures, but I will update the directory with projects I take on to learn more about creating them!